ashu12355/LoginSystem-SpringBoot/README.md

 #Simple Login Application
 This is a simple login application built with Spring Boot and Thymeleaf, designed to authenticate users using a MySQL database.
-The application features a clean, card-style login interface with username and password fields, ensuring a user-friendly experience.
+The application features a login interface with username and password fields, ensuring a user-friendly experience.

 #Features
 User authentication with username and password.